cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

  binding the OPRF execution to that of the KE session.
 On the other hand, including EnvU in xscript2 is not mandatory.

-- The ephemeral keys ePubU, ePubS, can be exchanged prior to the above 3 messages, e.g., when running these protocols under TLS 1.3.
+- The ephemeral keys epkU, epkS, can be exchanged prior to the above 3 messages, e.g., when running these protocols under TLS 1.3.

 KEY DERIVATION.
 The above protocol requires MAC keys Km2, Km3, and optional